Competition between shared autonomous vehicles and public transit: A case study in Singapore: Discussion

-This paper proposed, simulated and evaluated the interaction between \textsc{av} and \textsc{pt} from a competition perspective---assuming that both \textsc{av} and \textsc{pt} are profit-oriented, and improve their own profit by supply adjustment.
-The first-mile market in Tampines, Singapore is selected for a case study.
-Four scenarios with specific policy implications are evaluated.
-The main findings are summarized below. \begin{itemize}
+We simulated and evaluated the interaction between AV and PT from a competitive perspective---assuming that both AV and PT are profit-oriented and improve their own profit by supply adjustment.
+The first-mile market in Tampines, Singapore was selected for a case study.
+Five scenarios with different policy constraints were evaluated.